jeromevde/MealPlanner/README.md

 TODO

-1) IMROVE DATA
-- find missing foods & nutrients ?

-2) IMPROVE CODE
+ IMPROVE CODE
 - make foodData keys lowercase & lowercase the access to it
 - remove aggregation function from index.html
 - add "for 1 person to title of meal"

+ IMROVE DATA
+- find missing foods & nutrients ?

 OPTIONAL
 - fix broken link logic & cookies (& move it to a separate .js file for clarity)